 Creating the Project

-The following tutorial shows how to create an ASP.NET Core 3 Web Application that can be deployed to Windows machines.
+The following tutorial shows how to create an ASP.NET Core Web App that can be deployed to Windows machines.

-In Visual Studio 2019 (> 16.5.4), create a new project, select ASP.NET Core Web Application as the project template and continue with Next.
+In Visual Studio 2022, create a new project, select ASP.NET Core Web App as the project template and continue with Next.

 Select a project name, location and solution name in the next dialog and confirm with Create.

-In the last dialog, select .NET Core and ASP.NET Core 3.1 as the project target, select Empty as the template and confirm with Create.
+In the last dialog, select .NET 6 (Long-term support) as the Framework and confirm with Create.

 Adding the Middleware